samuelthomas2774/nxapi-znca-api/docs/api.md

      */
     request_id?: string;
     /**
-     * The user's Nintendo Account ID.
+     * The user's Nintendo Account ID from https://api.accounts.nintendo.com/2.0.0/users/me (`id`).
      *
      * For Coral authentication (hash method 1) this will be set automatically from the `token` if not provided.
      * (Although providing it is recommended.)